 The right to request to receive confidential communications from the practice by alternative means or at an alternative location.

 You have the right to request that the practice communicates with you through alternative means or at an alternative location.
 The practice will make every effort to comply with reasonable requests.
-However, the practice may condition its compliance by asking you for information regarding the procurement of payment or specific information regarding an alternative address or other method of contact.
+However, the practice may condition its compliance by asking you for information regarding the procurement of payment or specific information regarding an alternative address or other methods of contact.
 You are not required to provide an explanation for your request.
 Requests should be made in writing to the practices Privacy Officer.